Pichi Richi Railway and Southern Flinders

 (includes cooked breakfast and two course lunch)

-We farewell our hosts in this morning to begin our journey home.
-After leaving the Spencer Gulf behind we stop in Melrose, the oldest town in the Flinders Ranges.
+We farewell our hosts this morning to begin our travels home.
+We leave the Spencer Gulf and journey through the ranges at Horrocks Pass.
+Discovered by early explorer John Horrocks in the 1840’s, this is a stunning drive where the country varies between soft undulating farming landscape to ranges ‘hugging’ either side of the road.
+We will venture up to Hancock’s Lookout for our final views of this spectacular landscape before continuing to Melrose, the oldest town in the Flinders Ranges.
 We enjoy our morning tea in this historic town in the shadow of Mount Remarkable.

-Continuing south through Murray Town and Wirrabara to we come to Laura, famous as the home of Golden North ice cream and the town where writer and poet, CJ Dennis spent most of his youth.
+Continuing south we come to Laura, famous as the home of Golden North ice cream and the town where writer and poet, CJ Dennis spent most of his youth.
 We take a drive around this lovely township before continuing to Clare where our lunch will be waiting for us.

 Our afternoon journey leads us south through Sevenhill, Auburn and Roseworthy before we reach the outer suburbs of Adelaide.
 Travelling towards home we reflect on the heritage of the Pichi Richi Railway and the remarkable landscapes of the Southern Flinders Ranges.